Robert Andrew Macfie: National Politics

-Macfie stood for election to the British parliament as the Liberal Party candidate in 1859, but failed to be elected.
-He was more successful in 1868, and from November 1868 to February 1874 he served as a Liberal Party Member of the British Parliament, representing the constituency of Leith Burghs near to Edinburgh.
+Macfie stood for election to the British parliament as the Liberal Party candidate in 1859, but failed to be elected, losing to Sir William Miller, 1st Baronet.
+He was more successful in 1868, winning by 2285 votes to 1995, and from November 1868 to February 1874 he served as a Liberal Party Member of the British Parliament, representing the constituency of Leith Burghs near to Edinburgh.

 Postal reform

 As a Liberal MP, Macfie took a particular interest in Postal Reform, but long before he entered parliament he held strong views on the subject.
 As a young businessman based, by now, in Greenock, he responded with characteristic passion and at considerable length, in a letter dated 31 March 1838, to an invitation from a committee of London Merchants to provide information appropriately.
 His father returning from a business trip to London and finding that Macfie had been "meddling in public matters" in this way opined strongly that at the age of 26 the son was far too young for this level of involvement, and there is no record of Macfie having challenged his father's judgement nor, in the immediate term, of his having again involved himself in public life.